SparebankenVest/azure-key-vault-to-kubernetes/docs/source/content/security/authentication.md

 The Controller and Env-Injector have to handle AKV authentication quite differently, as the Controller is centralized and the Env-Injector executes in context of Pods.

-To get more options for AKV authentication, see:
+For more details about AKV authentication, see:
   * [AKV Authentication with the Controller](#akv-authentication-with-the-controller) for AKV Controller authentication options
   * [AKV Authentication with the Env-Injector](#akv-authentication-with-the-env-injector) for AKV Env-Injector authentication options